Herculaneum papyri

-The Herculaneum papyri are more than 1,800 papyri found in the Herculaneum Villa of the Papyri, in the 18th century, carbonized by the eruption of Mount Vesuvius in AD 79.
+The Herculaneum papyri are more than 1,800 papyrus scrolls discovered in the 18th century in the Villa of the Papyri in Herculaneum.
+They had been carbonized when the villa was engulfed by the eruption of Mount Vesuvius in 79 AD.

 The papyri, containing a number of Greek philosophical texts, come from the only surviving library from antiquity that exists in its entirety.
+However, reading the scrolls is extremely difficult, and can risk destroying them.
+The evolution of techniques to do this continues.

-As many as 44 of the works discovered were written by the Epicurean philosopher and poet Philodemus.
+The majority of classical texts referred to by other classical authors are lost, and there is hope that the continuing work on the library scrolls will discover some of these.
+For example, as many as 44 works discovered were written by the 1st-century BC Epicurean philosopher and poet Philodemus, a resident of Herculaneum, who possibly formed the library, or whose library was incorporated in it.

 Discovery

 Due to the eruption of Mount Vesuvius in 79 AD, bundles of scrolls were carbonized by the intense heat of the pyroclastic flows.
 This intense parching took place over an extremely short period of time, in a room deprived of oxygen, resulting in the scrolls' carbonization into compact and highly fragile blocks.
 They were then preserved by the layers of cement-like rock.

 In 1752, workmen of the Bourbon royal family accidentally discovered what is now known as the Villa of the Papyri.
 There may still be a lower section of the Villa's collection that remains buried.

 Ethel Ross Barker noted in her 1908 Buried Herculaneum: